-District-focused Initiatives for full WASH coverage - an emerging development approach for universal access
+District-focused Initiatives for sustainable WASH development - an emerging development approach for universal access

-Two local authorities - the Asutifi North and Bongo District Assemblies have called for district-wide approaches to bring full WASH coverage to districts.
-Through this approach, according to the local authorities, all partners and collaborators will support one district plan and one district at a time.
-Ensuring universal access to safe and affordable drinking water and sanitation for all by 2030, according to the forum conveners - IRC and WaterAid Ghana (WAG), requires collective effort, finance and cooperation to deliver the targets.
-This reflection paper presents some of the learning points shared at the 76th edition of the National Level Learning Alliances Platform (NLLAP 76) in Accra on 12th December 2018.
+Organizers of a National Level Learning Alliance forum held in Accra on 12th December have called for district-focused or district-wide approaches to bring full WASH coverage to districts.
+Through this approach, according to various speakers at the forum, all partners and collaborators will support one district plan and one district at a time.
+Ensuring universal access to safe and affordable drinking water and sanitation for all by 2030, according to the RCN, requires collective effort, finance and cooperation to deliver the targets.
+This paper presents some of the learning points shared at the 76th edition of the National Level Learning Alliances Platform (NLLAP 76) in Accra on 13th December 2018.

-IRC and WAG, in collaboration with the Bongo and Asutifi North District Assemblies and the Resource Centre Network (RCN), convened the first National Learning Exchange (NLE) on district focus initiatives for WASH SDGs using the National Level Learning Alliances Platform (NLLAP 76) on Wednesday, 12th December, 2018 in Accra.
+WaterAid and IRC, in collaboration with the Bongo and Asutifi North District Assemblies and the Resource Centre Network (RCN), organized a learning and sharing meeting using the National Level Learning Alliances Platform (NLLAP 76) on Wednesday, 13th December, 2018 in Accra.
 The purpose of the session was to advance better understanding of various district-focused approaches and how local governments and partners were fulfilling their roles and responsibilities in supporting the provision of WASH services in different contexts.
-The session was chaired by the Director of the Environmental Health and Sanitation Directorate, Mr. Anthony Mensah, while presentations were led by representatives from the Bongo District Assembly of the Upper East Region and Asutifi North District of the Ahafo Region.
-Other presentations were made by IRC, WAG, and Access Development/Water4, while a Public Health Physician and Health Systems Consultant, Dr Gilbert Buckle, made a presentation on a Systems Thinking Approach for full WASH coverage through a District-focused approach.
+The session was chaired by the Director of the Environmental Health and Sanitation Directorate, Mr. Anthony Mensah, while presentations were led by representatives from the Bongo and Asutifi North Districts.
+Other presentations were made by IRC, WaterAid, and Access Development/Water4, while a Public Health Physician/Health Systems Consultant, Dr Gilbert Buckle, made a presentation on a Systems Thinking Approach for full WASH coverage through a District-focused approach.